Miguel Ángel Hernández

 Miguel Ángel Hernández (born Murcia, 1977) is a Spanish writer.
-He teaches art history at the University of Murcia, and has published several books on art and visual culture.
+He is professor of art history at the University of Murcia, and has published several books on art and visual culture.
 He is best known for his fictional works, among them the novels Intento de escapada (2013), which won the Premio Ciudad Alcalá de Narrativa and was translated in five languages, and El instante de peligro (2015), which was a finalist for the Premio Herralde de Novela.
-His latest novel is El dolor de los demás (2018), selected among the books of the year by El País and The New York Times en Español.
+His novel is El dolor de los demás (2018), selected among the books of the year by El País and The New York Times en Español.